 Monte Carlo to Las Vegas

 I recently wrote an algorithms library while following Computer Science courses to understand the fundamental data structures that underpin modern computing.
 In the process, I learned about the value of good API design.

 Sometimes, the goal of exposing a lean library API conflicts with that of writing performant code.
 Let's look at a compromise I had to make when adding a substring search algorithm to the library.

 Monte Carlo algorithms

 In some cases, it is possible to formulate a Las Vegas variant of a Monte Carlo algorithm.
 The Rabin-Karp substring search algorithm has this property.

 Substring search algorithms let us find the position of a search string or pattern

 p within a larger text

 t.
 Suppose our library exposes these algorithms as curried functions

 Example usage in Python:

 >>> find("needle")("It's like looking for a needle in a haystack") 24 >>> find("nettle")("It's like looking for a needle in a haystack") -1

 The naïve or brute force algorithm walks through text, matching the search string against every substring of length

 def find(pattern): m = len(pattern) def search(text): n = len(text) for i in range(0, n): if pattern == text[i : i + m]: return i return -1 return search

 We aim to enable library users to write the Las Vegas variant of the Rabin-Karp algorithm in terms of the Monte Carlo variant.
 That way, our library only has to export one implementation of Rabin-Karp search.

-The Rabin-Karp algorithm attempts to find a search string by computing a rolling hash of text input.5 Its Monte Carlo variant returns the index that defines the first substring with a hash matching that of the search string.
+The Rabin-Karp algorithm attempts to find a search string by computing a rolling hash of text input.4 Its Monte Carlo variant returns the location of the first substring with the same hash as the search string.
 Note that a hash collision can result in a false positive match -- a spurious "hit."